drhsqlite/fossil-mirror/www/caps/index.md

 The only checks made when working directly with a local repository are the operating system’s file system permissions.
-This should strike you as sensible, since if you have local file access to the repository, you can do anything you want to that repo DB including adding a [**Setup**][s] user for yourself, after which Fossil’s user capability system is effectively bypassed.
-This is why the `fossil ui` command gives you Setup permissions within Fossil UI: it can’t usefully prevent you from doing anything through the UI since only the local file system permissions actually matter.
+This should strike you as sensible, since if you have read access to the repository file, you can do anything you want to that repo DB including giving your user’s record the [**Setup**][s] capability, after which Fossil’s user capability system is effectively bypassed.
+(Or, create another Setup user, with the same end effect.)
+If you’re objecting that you need *write* access to the DB file to achieve this, realize that you can copy a read-only file to another location, giving yourself write access to it.

+This is why the `fossil ui` command gives you Setup permissions within Fossil UI: it can’t usefully prevent you from doing anything through the UI since only the local file system permissions actually matter, and you can’t start `fossil ui` without having at least read access to that file.

 What may be more surprising to you is that this is also true when working on a *clone* done over a local file path, except that there are